sikopet/blog/posts/docker.md

 * `-i` - interactive session, e.i. keep STDIN open
 * `/bin/bash` - executable to run within the container

-Get into a running container
+Get into a running container:

     docker ps
     docker exec -it <container_id> /bin/bash

-Stop a container
+Stop a container:

     docker stop <container_id>

-Remove a container
+Remove a container:

     docker ps -a
     docker rm <container_id>

-Remove all containers on your Docker host
+Remove all containers on your Docker host:

     docker rm  $(docker ps -a -q)